 Equally important, if you’re growing your Hamlin orange tree inside, remember that most homes don’t have the humidity that citrus trees need.
 Because of this, you need to mist your Hamlin orange tree several times every week.

 The Hamlin orange tree needs regular pruning to encourage the trees to grow outward.
 Doing this will increase your tree’s fruit production.
+A common trade practice is to reduce the amount of orange buds that grow.
+Reducing the tree’s orange buds to roughly twenty percent will help the tree put more energy into the remaining oranges and will then produce larger and even sweeter Hamlin oranges.

 Before pruning, disinfect your pruning tools with a 10% bleach solution.
 This is nine parts water and one part bleach.
 Rinse your pruning tools after using the solution.